JHT-Gitt/LearnToCode_Capstones/README.md

 # First Capstone: Accounting Ledger Application
+##About:
-About: A CLI application managing and tracking a financial transaction for a business or personal use.
+A CLI application managing and tracking a financial transaction for a business or personal use.
+##Features: